NateEag/next-vcs/readme.md

-Git is my current default choice for the many things it gets right, but I believe it has many superficial flaws (which could be solved with a little effort) and some fundamental flaws (which by definition would be much harder to fix).
+Git is my current default choice for the many things it gets right, but I believe it has many superficial flaws (which could be solved with a little effort) and some fundamental flaws (which by definition would be harder to fix, though in recent years it has made strides towards improving those).

 It is my belief that a significantly better version control system is possible.
 If the one I want is out there, I haven't found it so far.

-I'm particularly curious as to whether a design is possible that can handle large and unmergeable files better than git does, while retaining the many things git does wonderfully with source code.
+I'm particularly curious as to whether a design is possible that fundamentally privileges the "canonical central repo" on the surface and as the standard, default configuration, while still supporting Git-style distributed mechanisms under the hood.

-I would like, therefore, to think about what such a VCS might look like.
+I would also like a system that handles large and unmergeable files better than git does, while retaining the many things git does wonderfully with source code.

-If you know of one that sounds like a good fit, *please* let me know.
+If you know of an open-source SCM that meets those criteria, *please* let me know.
 I love discovering amazing new tools.
 PlasticSCM sounds interesting, but I know no one who has actually used it, and it is closed source.

 ## Things Git Does Well